parthikdas/3FactorAuth/README.md

 - Pin generated is a random number in the range of 1 - 100
 - Used emailJs to send emails to clients
 - To configure emailJs, took help from https://www.youtube.com/watch?v=dgcYOm8n8ME

-Issues as of now:
-1. send the email of logged in user to verify html as we need send mail there